ryanstout/thor-ssh/README.md

 TODO: Get #inside working
 TODO: Add other features needed for provisioning system
+TODO: Make way to copy remote to remote

 ## Running Tests
 The test run through vagrant, which seemed logical since we want to test ssh stuff.